jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 :::{admonition} Task
 :class: tip

-Enter the following we have cleared the canvas.
+Enter the following after we have cleared the canvas.

 ```javascript
 // Define triangle vertices